 I have been in the profession of education for over two decades.
 Last year was what I called the sunset of my career in the classroom.
 Looking back that was a nice metaphor for what I knew was me transitioning to something else, something different, so that I was maybe telling myself I was not just abandoning, quitting, or whatever other words one might have for leaving a job after so long.
 It did coincide with the first pandemic that I have experienced, which did make my decision maybe more or less complex.

-I have been in education for just over two decades, but it certainly does feel like more.
-I feel like I am in the sunset of my career in the classroom, and I am using this blog to document my journey of this year, along with building my future.
+And, here I am a couple of years into this blog, which I originally used to document my journey of the last year in the classroom, and now I am using to document my transition to my new career, as well as to write about all things important to me- math curriculum related topics.
 While teaching in elementary and middle school classrooms, in a variety of levels and locations, I have always dreamt of developing curriculum.
 While I love the moment students ‘get it,’ and I love being involved in shaping the future of our world through sparking the joy of learning for its own sake, personally what brings greatest satisfaction is creating the lessons and designing the learning.

 “Don’t overthink it.”